nauam/Courses/docs/manual/webhooks/aws-sns-webhook.md

 to confirm the subscription.

-You could do all of this manually by looking at the payload received from AWS in the `qwcontrol.webhooks.log` and pulling out the token and putting it in the AWS console for that subscription.
+You could do all of this manually by looking at the payload received from AWS in the `rundeck.webhooks.log` and pulling out the token and putting it in the AWS console for that subscription.

 If you check the `Auto Subscribe` property this plugin will do the subscription confirmation